flojoy-ai/docs/docs/advanced-usage/feedback-control/model-systems.md

 ---
 sidebar_position: 1
 id: model-systems
-title: Modelling real life systems
+title: Modelling Real-Life Systems
 ---

-### Modelling real-life systems

-#### A first order system
+### A first order system

 In order to understand how we might simulate a realistic system to control with our active feedback controller, we first must understand what the 'order' of systems are.
 Many systems have very complicated relationships between what you input into them, and what they output.

-If this relationship, the transfer function $x(\omega)$ only depends on first-order time derivatives of the input signal, the system is called 'first-order', and the output of such a system is a *recursive* or *infinite impulse response* filter (you can read more about these [here](https://en.wikipedia.org/wiki/Infinite_impulse_response)).
+In this relationship, the transfer function $x(\omega)$ only depends on first-order time derivatives of the input signal, the system is called 'first-order', and the output of such a system is a *recursive* or *infinite impulse response* filter (you can read more about these [here](https://en.wikipedia.org/wiki/Infinite_impulse_response)).

-In these systems, now going from a continuous-time system output to discrete time system output $y(t)\rightarrow y(t_n)\equiv y_n$, you can show that the output of this filter will be:
+In these systems, now going from a continuous time system output to a discrete time system output, $y(t)\rightarrow y(t_n)\equiv y_n$, you can show that the output of this filter will be
 $$
 y_n = a_0x_n + a_1x_{n-1} + \cdots + b_1y_n + b_2y_{n-2}+\cdots
 $$